Cucho Hernández

-Born in Pereira, Hernández has been called Cucho since he was two years old because his father would shave his head leading him to be compared to a prominent Argentine soccer player at the time, Esteban Cuchu Cambiasso, who would also shave his hair off.
-Furthermore, people said he looked like an old man which is called cucho in Colombian slang.

 Club career

 Early career

-Hernández joined Deportivo Pereira in 2015 at the age of only 15 years old, after impressing with an amateur side.
+Born in Pereira, Hernández played youth football for Indubolsas F.C. and was part of the Risaralda team that won the Pereira City Cup in 2014.
+He joined Deportivo Pereira in 2015 at the age of 15, catching the attention of the club after delivering impressive performances at the Pereira City Cup.
 He made his first team debut on 6 April 2015 at 15 years old, starting in a 2–1 home win against Deportes Quindío for the Categoría Primera B championship.

 Hernández scored his first senior goal on 5 September 2015, netting his team's first in a 3–2 away win against Real Santander.
-After finishing his first season with three goals, he netted 20 times during his second, being the tournament's top goalscorer; highlights included a hat-trick in a 3–0 home success over Tigres F.C. on 3 July 2016.
+After finishing his first season with three goals, he was named captain of the team the following year at just 17 years old.
+He would end up scoring 20 times during the regular season, being the tournament's top goalscorer; despite playing more as an attacking midfielder than a centre-forward.
+Highlights included a hat-trick in a 3–0 home victory over Tigres F.C. on 3 July 2016.

 Granada and loan to América de Cali

-On 22 December 2016 Hernández joined América de Cali on loan from Granada CF, after signing for the latter side in September.
+On 22 December 2016 Hernández joined América de Cali on loan from Granada CF, after signing for the latter side in September. for a reported £200k.
 He made his Categoría Primera A debut on 23 February 2017, coming on as a second-half substitute in a 2–0 home loss against Jaguares de Córdoba.

-Hernández scored his first goal in the main category of Colombian football on 3 June 2017, netting the game's only in an away win over Deportivo Pasto.
+Hernández scored his first goal in the top flight of Colombian football on 3 June 2017, netting the game's only goal in an away win over Deportivo Pasto.